PyChina/weekly/content/Issue/issue-370.md

     + MISHA BEHERSKY
     + • Shared by Misha Behersky

-“In this article I want to share my experience of using the Poetry dependency manager in production environment.”
+"In this article I want to share my experience of using the Poetry dependency manager in production environment."

 (`是也乎:`